mtravesso/Recycle_Bin/README.md

 125925

 ## Description
-his project implements a Recycle Bin system in Linux using Bash scripting.
+This project implements a Recycle Bin system in Linux using Bash scripting.
 It simulates a modern trash/recycle system, allowing users to safely delete files, restore them, view the recycle bin contents, generate statistics, and automatically clean old files according to configurable policies.